joeky888/dotfile/Software/Software.md

 * Import SSL certificates
 * Hotfix without reinstalling the whole app
 * Use emojis in git commit message ✅ ❌
-* Use date as version number, e.g. Version YYYY.MM.DD.001
-* Create a poll with predefined option for asking user experience, not just give them a piece of blank paper
+* Create a poll with pre-defined option for asking user experiences, instead of a piece of blank paper
 * Testing and short Documentation and Examples in Documentation
-* Create a Wikipedia/Wikia page for it
+* Create a Wikipedia/Fandom page for it
 * Community-driven Wikipedia-like site for handling errors
-* Send crash log to server
+* Send crashing log to server
 * Feedback button in-app
 * Easter eggs
 * Software-level Factory reset